tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 | Yes | `< 24.3`| DID NOT LATCH ERROR HERE | Cloud-init may report ready before GPA is configured as it is GPA-unaware.
 May fail up to 100% of the time depending on scenario. |
 | Yes | `>= 24.3`| Cloud-init reports GPA is unhealthy | Any of: eBPF setup failure, Cgroups v2 not enabled, generic startup failure, failure to acquire key |

-## MSP enabled, but not applied in existing VM/VMSS
+## MSP enabled, but not applied in existing VM or Virtual Machine Scale Sets

-To avoid service disruptions when enabling MSP on an existing VM/VMSS, protections will not be applied until the VM has indicated it has successfully set up and acquired the long-lived key.
-This means the VM model can show that MSP is enabled, but the GPA service may still be unhealthy and indicate that protections are not activated.
+To avoid service disruptions when enabling MSP on an existing VM or Virtual Machine Scale Sets, protections aren't applied until the VM indicates it has successfully set up and acquired the long-lived key.
+This means the VM model can show that MSP is enabled, but the GPA service may still be unhealthy and indicate that protections aren't activated.

 ### Confirming the issue still exists